halbersacknuesse/Seminar_SoSe_2024/README.md

 ### Presentation

 This folder contains a handout ('handout.pdf') and the 'presentation.md'.
 The 'presentation.md'-file is written in markdown with specific syntax for use with LiaScript.
-The Link to the renderer can be found on the first page of the file.
+The Link to the renderer can be found on the first page of the file ('course on LiaScript').